toeaung-yeyint/teams-titles/README.md

 - If a user searches for a team that doesn’t exist in the API, “No data for the team you are searching for.” message will be returned rather than throwing error or return nothing
 - “Search” button shouldn’t work until a user puts any text in the search input field
 - If a user clicks on the “Rest” button, the result section and the search input field will be clear
-- users can add a new team
+- Users can add a new team
 - If a user adds a new team successfully, “You have added the team successfully.” will be returned.
 - If a user tries to add a new team that already exists, “The team already exists in the database.” will be returned.
-- users can remove an existing team
+- Users can remove an existing team
 - If a user removes an existing team successfully, “You have deleted the team successfully.” will be returned.
 - If a user removes a team that doesn’t exist in the database, “The team you want to delete doesn't exist in the database.” will be returned
-- users can update the existing information of a team’s history
+- Users can update the existing information of a team’s history
 - If a user updates a team history successfully, “You have updated the winning history of the team successfully.” will be returned
 - If a user updates a team that doesn’t exist in the database, “You can't update the team that doesn't exist.” will be returned